Israel bombs UNRWA school in Gaza, kills 32 displaced Palestinians

 “The movement and factions of the resistance will deal seriously and positively with any agreement that is based on a comprehensive ending of the aggression and the complete withdrawal and prisoners swap,” he said.

-Meanwhile, Israel’s Defense Minister Yoav Gallant said there would be no halt to the fighting as negotiations over the ceasefire proposal continued.
+Meanwhile, Israel’s Defense Minister Yoav Gallant said there would be no halt to the fighting.

 “Any negotiations with Hamas would be conducted only under fire,” Gallant was quoted as saying as he flew on board a plane to inspect the Israeli offensive in Gaza.